Medical expert of the article

 The degree of poisoning is determined by the presence of corneal and pupillary reflexes.

-Respiratory system changes go through four stages:
+Changes in the respiratory system go through four stages:

-- Stage I: respiratory rate decreases.
+- Stage I: the breathing rate decreases.

 - Stage II: breathing becomes shallow.